Date: 2025-07-22

 New York is now my favorite city to walk and take public transportation in.

 After my plane landed at the Newark airport, I took the subway and other trains to Manhattan.
 Riding the subway is definitely an experience.
-The trains themselves are loud, fast and some trains/stations can get really hot.
+The trains themselves are loud, fast, and some trains/stations can get really hot.
 And they are often packed so people will sit closely together and you need to find a place to squeeze in.
 The trains come every couple minutes so you are never waiting for very long.

 Subway station entrances are often the little staircases you see in movies.
 After going down one, I was not prepared for how much the station would twist and wind until you get to the platform.
 And sometimes, you have to follow the signs down the stairs from one platform to another for a different train line.
 It's a really enjoyable challenge to navigate.